KaidiLyu/xv6-riscv-semaphore/Program2LabReport.md

 **Failure Reason:**
 - How `sleep()` and `wakeup()` work: `wakeup()` wakes up all processes sleeping on the specified channel
-- If using `if` instead of `while`, awakened processes may find the condition still unsatisfied (because other processes may have already acquired the semaphore)
+- Since we were using `if` instead of `while`, awakened processes may find the condition still unsatisfied (because other processes may have already acquired the semaphore)
 - This violates semaphore semantics and may allow multiple processes to enter the critical section simultaneously

 **Knowledge Gained:**
 - Understood the cooperation mechanism of `sleep()` and `wakeup()` in xv6
-- Learned to use `while` loops with condition checks to implement correct blocking synchronization
+- Learned to use `while` loops with condition checks to implement correct blocking synchronization, as opposed to `for` loops
 - Understood the importance of spinlocks in protecting shared data structures

 **Final Solution:**